squidfunk/mkdocs-material/docs/contributing/index.md

     This period is designed to offer an opportunity for openly clearing out any misunderstanding.

-    1.3. __Blocking:__ Should there be no improvement or response in behavior following the second warning, we reserve the right to block the user from the community and repository.
-Blocking is considered a last resort, used only when necessary to protect the community's integrity and positive atmosphere.
+    1.3. __Blocking:__ Should there be no response or improvement in behavior following the second warning, we reserve the right to block the user from the community and repository.
+Blocking is considered a last resort, used only when absolutely necessary to protect the community's integrity and positive atmosphere.

-    Blocking has been an exceptionally rare necessity in our overwhelmingly positve community – employed just twice in eight years – highlighting our preference for dialogue and mutual respect.
+    Blocking has been an exceptionally rare necessity in our overwhelmingly positive community, highlighting our preference for constructive dialogue and mutual respect.
 It aims to protect our community members and team.

 ### Incomplete issues and duplicates

-We have invested significant time and effort in reviewing our contribution process, ensuring that we assess the essential requirements for reviewing and responding to issues effectively.
+We have invested significant time and effort in the setup of our contribution process, ensuring that we assess the essential requirements for reviewing and responding to issues effectively.
 Each field in our issue templates is thoughtfully designed to help us fully understand your concerns and the nature